 “We can not solve our problems with the same level of thinking that created them”

 ― Albert Einstein

-Instead of looking at the problem the same way as everyone else in the lighting industry, we took a step back and combined our skills from corporate finance, facility management and logistics to set about building a service offering that would deliver LED lighting to industrial clients without any need for upfront investment.
+Instead of looking at the problem the same way as everyone else in the lighting industry, we took a step back.
+We combined our skills from corporate finance, facility management and logistics and set about building a service offering that would deliver LED lighting to industrial clients — without any need for upfront investment.